The Register Lecture: How to build your own tractor beam

 The real-world application of such technology, however, has been limited by the size of the object you can control.
 Until now, as a group of lucky Reg readers found out at this Register Lecture on May 23.

 Engineers at the University of Bristol recently demonstrated that it is possible to trap objects larger than the wavelength of a sound wave using an acoustic tractor beam.

 They employed a rotating sound field using 40kHz ultrasonic waves – a pitch usually employed by bats - to suspend a 2cm polystyrene ball.

-Join Dr Asier Marzo, one of the brains behind this breakthrough, on May 23 as he explains to Reg readers the working principles of acoustic levitation and its applications and challenges.
-There will be live demonstrations and the audience will learn how to build their own levitators at home.
+Dr Asier Marzo, one of the brains behind this breakthrough, joined us on May 23 and demonstrated the working principles of acoustic levitation and its applications and challenges.
+There were live demonstrations and the audience learned how to build their own levitators at home.

 Dr Marzo is a research associate at the University of Bristol and a member of the department of mechanical engineering, ultrasonic and non-destructive testing.
 He has spoken and written widely on the topic of acoustic levitation and physics of trapping and controlling particles. ®